 Consumers can use RippleNet's single, global payment network to send cross-border payments, through their payment provider or bank for a real-time and cost-efficient option.

-Today’s customers want the ability to send global low-value payments in real time and on demand- not only to banking networks but also to developing financial networks (such as mobile wallets).
+Today's customers want the ability to send global low-value payments in real-time and on-demand- not only to banking networks but also to developing fintech applications and networks (the latter may require cryptocurrency wallet development).

 The conventional system and today's infrastructure push banks to execute payments in batch, which results in lengthy settlement times, poor customer experience, and high processing costs.